gyng/album/README.md

 3. To use the manifest creator, run `npm run dev` or `yarn dev` and visit your album's page.
 Click the `Edit` link at the top.

+Be sure to configure your license for _all_ images in `src/License.tsx`.
+By default all photos are licensed under CC BY-NC 4.0.

 ## Wishlist

 - Camera RAW